shivanipatel7/CapstoneProject_Coursera/README.md

 ![alt text](https://github.com/shivanipatel7/CapstoneProject_Coursera/blob/main/results.png?raw=true)

 ### Conclusion:
-We can conclude that venues are not the best way to cluster corona-virus outbreak cities in the US as clustering cities based on venue categories as this resulted in overfitting.
+We can conclude that venues are not the best way to cluster corona-virus outbreak cities in the US as clustering cities based on venue categories resulted in overfitting.